oxyplot/oxyplot.github.io/index.md

 The core library is a [Portable Class Library] that can be used on different platforms.
 Custom controls are implemented for WPF, Windows 8, Windows Phone, Windows Phone Silverlight, Windows Forms, Silverlight, GTK#, Xwt, Xamarin.iOS, Xamarin.Android, Xamarin.Forms and Xamarin.Mac.

-- OxyPlot can be tested online with the Silverlight [example browser]
-- The documentation is located at [docs.oxyplot.org][docs]
+- The documentation is located at [docs.oxyplot.org]
 - The latest binaries can be found in the [NuGet packages]

 ### Supported platforms